 - 1st Thursday of month from 9 am to noon the rifle range is closed for work parties and regular maintenance.

 Always check the calendar for sudden and unplanned closures before setting out.
 We aim to get this information posted as soon as possible.

 Range Access and Fees

 - Rifle range access is acquired by the purchasing of a membership.
 After that is obtained, you must purchase a key for $35 for the calendar year (Jan 1st-Dec 31st) that will give you access to all ranges.

 - New PQFG members requesting a key for the Henry Range gate access need to be sponsored by a Henry Range key holder or the Range Warden and produce a valid PAL.

 - New range users must receive a range orientation from the Range Warden.

 - For those members that purchase a key, non-member guests may accompany them and are required to purchase a day range pass for $10.

-- Members without keys will not have access without being a guest of another member who has paid the range fee (has a key), and will also be required to purchase a range pass for the lower sum of $5.
+- Members without keys will not have access without being a guest of another member who has paid the range fee (has a key).

 - Range passes with instructions should be on the range, if none are present, please attend the residence (mobile home) on site to purchase them.